Hindsight (character): Powers and abilities

 Hindsight possesses no superhuman abilities, though Turbo (Mickey Musashi) offered to share her costume with him after her previous partner died.
 This was never explored.
 LaFroyge did have small skill with computer programming and research, as well as some tactical ability, though the latter skill was best employed when assessing events that had already occurred, analyzing in hindsight how events could have played out if different actions were taken (thus the source of his "heroic" identity).
-His research capabilities most often came into play as an associate and later member of the Warriors, including identifying potential additions to the Warriors' ranks when the Sphinx had dispersed the original membership throughout time.
+His research capabilities most often came into play as an associate and later member of the Warriors, including identifying potential additions to the Warriors' ranks when Sphinx dispersed the original membership throughout time.

+Nathaniel Carver

+Hindsight (Nathaniel Carver) is a fictional mutant superhero, and a member of the second incarnation of Generation X. Created by Christina Strain and Amilcar Pinna, he debuted in Generation X (vol. 2) #1 (May 2017).

+Fictional character biography

+Nathaniel Carver is a student at the Xavier Institute and the roommate of Benjamin Deeds / Morph, who he later enters a relationship with.
+He joins Jubilee's new incarnation of Generation X, along with Morph, Bling!, Quentin Quire, and Nature Girl.

+Nathaniel later becomes a citizen of the mutant nation of Krakoa during the Krakoan Age.

+Powers and abilities

+Nathaniel has the power of psychometry, which enables him to view the pasts of others by touching their skin.
+He can also read psychic imprints left on items.